LionsPhil/ut2004mods/README.md

 It's also entertaining to put the Leviathan main cannon on Goliaths, if you want more explosions on maps that don't normally spawn Leviathans.

-Putting Cicada belly guns on Raptors make them a lot worse since they can now deal with AVRiLs...
+Putting Cicada belly guns on Raptors make them a lot worse since they can now deal with AVRiLs&hellip;try the SPMA cannon if you want to be *really* silly.

 And, finally, not everything will work 100%.
 Only Scorpions really have their physics tweaked properly, and some guns have special effects that don't work well on a different vehicle (e.g. the Paladin's shield combo will do self-damage).